jjohnson986/CharController2D/README.md

-# CharController2D
+# Platformer
-Character Controller for 2D characters in Unity
+Using various Unity features
+- Cinemachine
+- UIToolkit
+- New Input System